 “Protect.”
 It’s right there in the mission statement.
 It’s what INHF was created to do — to ensure Iowa’s most important natural treasures for years and generations to come.
 Protecting natural areas for the animals and plants that call Iowa home, for the health of our water and soil and for the enjoyment of those who keep nature close to their hearts.
 We take that responsibility seriously.

-Since 1979, INHF and partners have protected more than 1,100 sites in 95 of Iowa’s 99 counties.
-Totaling over 150,000 acres, the land we work to save is vital to protecting Iowa’s land, water and wildlife, and often becomes county and state parks, public wildlife areas and popular trails.
+Since 1979, INHF, its supporters and partners have protected more than 1,300 sites in 96 of Iowa’s 99 counties.
+Totaling over 190,000 acres, the land we work to save is vital to protecting Iowa’s land, water and wildlife, and often becomes county and state parks, public wildlife areas and popular trails.

 Many projects that INHF works on eventually become areas that are open to the public and managed by public agencies.
 INHF works closely with the Iowa Department of Natural Resources and county conservation boards to identify priority land that has significant natural resource value and is right for protection.
 These properties often border existing public land, like state parks or wildlife management areas.
 Because the gears of government move slowly, these entities often rely on INHF to buy and hold land until they are able to raise funds to purchase it.
 Private landowners also turn to INHF if they’d like their land to become a local wildlife area or park.
 See a map of INHF’s public projects.

 Heritage Addition to Effigy Mounds

 Iowa River Greenbelt

 98 percent of Iowa’s land is in private ownership.
 Because of this, INHF has worked with hundreds of private landowners to place conservation protections on their land.
 INHF holds over 200 conservation easements throughout the state, monitoring protected properties annually.
 Learn more about private land protection.